jpbisciotti/anova/01-what-is-anova.md

 - Categorical predictors (factors)
 - Optional numerical control variables (covariates)

+Note about the above-mentioned requirements:
+- They are short list (i.e., fundamental)
-*Note: the above-mentioned requirements have exceptions (e.g., MANOVA for multiple responses, ...)*
+- They have exceptions (e.g., MANOVA for multiple responses, ...)

-## What is meant by "Using Condition Functions"
+## What is meant by "Using Conditional Functions"

-Consider the rate of success for individuals who received a treatment
+Consider the rate of success for individuals who received a treatment:
-- The rate of success is the function
+- The rate of success is the *function*
-- Individuals who received a treatment is a group
+- A treatment is a *group*

 A "conditional" function is calculated for each group:
-- The categorical predictors are also known as factors
+- The categorical predictors are also known as *factors*
-- The factors contain groups known as levels
+- The factors contain groups known as *levels*
-- The levels have conditional distributions
+- The levels have a *conditional distribution*

-*Recall: a distribution is characterized by shape, center, and spread.*
+*RE conditional distributions: recall a distribution is characterized by shape, center, and spread.*

 ## What is meant by "Structured Statistical Framework"

-ANOVA Framework may involve these key steps:
+ANOVA Framework may involve these key (structured) steps:
 - Start with a model that represents how variables may relate
 - From a model, get and interpret coefficients that quantitatively describe groups
 - From coefficients, get the condition distributions of the model function (e.g., the group means)